CLion

 CLion Installation

-• sudo snap install clion --classic in command line
+• Using Snap (Linux): sudo snap install clion --classic

-Students can use the full version for free while they are studying.
-Just request the student licence at the web.
+Students can use the full version for free while studying.
+Request a student license here: https://www.jetbrains.com/community/education/

 Hello World Project

-Let's make a simple Hello World project to learn how to create a project, use the CLion environment, and develop on a local computer.
+Let’s create a simple Hello World project to learn how to create a project and run it locally.

 Welcome screen